MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfFrames/Step18.md

 ```
 It fails as expected.

-Let's write just enough code to pass all the test, and then click [Next](Step19.html)
+Let's write just enough code to pass all the tests, and then click [Next](Step19.html)